LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 ## TLDR ##
 * **AUC** is a good starting metric when comparing the performance of two models but it does not always tell the who story
 * **NRI** looks at the new models ability to correctly reclassify event and nonevents and should be used alongside AUC
-* **IDI** quantifies improvement of discrimination curve slopes and plotting it can provide information AUC alone does not afford.
+* **IDI** quantifies improvement of the slopes of the discrimination curves and plotting it can provide information AUC alone does not afford.
 * [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4741253.svg)](https://doi.org/10.5281/zenodo.4741253){:target="_blank"}

 ---